Irena Szewińska: Career

-Between 1964 and 1980 she participated in five Olympic Games, winning seven medals, three of them gold.
+Between 1964 and 1980, she participated in five Olympic Games, winning seven medals (the most by any Polish athlete), three of them gold.
 She also broke six world records and is the only athlete (male or female) to have held a world record in the 100 m, 200 m and the 400 m events.
 She also won 10 medals in European Championships.
-Between 1965 and 1979 she gathered 26 national titles and set 38 records in the 100–400 m sprint and long jump.
+Between 1965 and 1979, she gathered 26 national titles and set 38 records in the 100–400 m sprint and long jump.

 At her first Olympics in Tokyo in 1964, she took a silver medal in the long jump and 200 metres, and ran the second leg of the gold medal-winning 4 × 100 metres relay team.

 She was a double sprint winner at the World Student Games in Budapest in 1965.
 In the same year she set her first world record, breaking Wyomia Tyus' 11.2 s from the previous year with an 11.1 s clocking in Prague, Czechoslovakia, July 9, 1965.
+She won the British WAAA Championships title at the 1965 WAAA Championships.

 In 1966, at the European Athletics Championships she won Gold in the long jump, 200 metres and 4 × 100 metres relay; and took a silver in the 100 metre sprint.

 At her second Olympics in Mexico, She won a bronze in the 100 metres, but failed to qualify for the Long Jump final.
 She recovered from that disappointment, to win the gold medal in the 200 metres in a new world-record time.
 In the sprint relay the Polish team dropped the baton on the final exchange in the semi-final and finished last.

 After giving birth to her son, in 1971, she managed a bronze medal in the long jump at the European Championships in Helsinki.
 She would compete in the three events at the Munich Olympics in 1972, the two sprints and the long jump.
 She would come away with a bronze medal in the 200 metres.